treykeown/arguably/docs/why.md

 # Why `arguably`?

 With plenty of other tools out there, why use `arguably`?
-Aren't `click` and `typer` good enough?
+Aren't other ones (`click`, `typer`, etc) good enough?

 The short answer is: yeah, probably!
-They're really great tools.
+Python already has great tools for building CLIs.
 But they still make you write quite a bit of code.
 That's where `arguably` comes in.

 ## An unobtrusive API

 What `arguably` does best is get out of your way.

-Set up a function signature and docstring, annotate with `@arguably.command`, and you've set up a CLI.
+Set up a *function signature* and *docstring*, annotate with `@arguably.command`, and you've set up a CLI.
 That's it, that's the API.

 No need for `typer.Option()` or `click.option()`.
 That's because `arguably` was built from the ground-up with a focus on providing most of the features of these libraries (and a few extra) with few code changes necessary on your part.

-Your decorated functions still look and behave like regular functions.
+Because of this, your CLI functions still look and behave like regular functions.

 <div align="right" class="code-source"><sub>
     <a href="https://github.com/treykeown/arguably/blob/main/etc/scripts/intro.py">[source]</a>